 At Washington and Lee, Professor Bruner is the Director of the Frances Lewis Law Center, the Law School’s faculty research and support arm, which funds summer research projects and research assistants for faculty, sponsors and supports conferences and symposia, and hosts visiting scholars.
-He currently serves as a member of the Executive Committee for the Association of American Law Schools Section on Business Associations, and as Co-Editor of the Hart Publishing (Bloomsbury Professional) book series Contemporary Studies in Corporate Law.
+He has served as a member of the Executive Committee for the Association of American Law Schools Section on Business Associations, and currently serves as Co-Editor of the Hart Publishing (Bloomsbury Professional) book series Contemporary Studies in Corporate Law.

 Professor Bruner received his A.B. with highest honors from the University of Michigan, where he was elected to Phi Beta Kappa, his M.Phil. from the University of Oxford, where he held an Overseas Research Student Award, and his J.D. from Harvard Law School, where he served as Deputy Editor-in-Chief of the Harvard International Law Journal.
 Following law school he practiced with Ropes & Gray LLP in Boston, where he worked with public and closely held companies on a range of corporate, transactional, and securities matters.